GfSE/SAF-Specification/stereotypes.md

 A table featuring the saf viewpoints, the views (diagrams, tables, ..) of the system model conforming to those viewpoints, domain and aspect information

+## SAF_C2_STYD_Table

+### Icon
+*none*

+### Documentation
+The Stereotype Viewpoint provides an overview over all stereotypes provided by SAF.

+Representation:

+A table featuring the stereotypes of the SAF profile and their documentation.

 ## SAF_C2_TRMD_Table

 ### Icon